4720.0 - National Aboriginal and Torres Strait Islander Social Survey: Users' Guide, 2008

 This chapter provides information about the release of microdata from the 2008 National Aboriginal and Torres Strait Islander Social Survey (NATSISS).

 The 2008 NATSISS data will be available via three Expanded Confidentialised Unit Record Files (CURFs):

 The Expanded CURFs are released with the approval of the Australian Statistician and will only be available through the Australian Bureau of Statistics (ABS) Remote Access Data Laboratory (RADL).
 No Basic CURF (on CD-ROM or RADL) is being released.

 The RADL is an on-line database query system that supports access to the CURFs.
 Microdata are held on a server at the ABS and accessed by submitting programs to interrogate and analyse data, as well as access the results.
-More information about accessing the CURFs and using the RADL is available from the ABS website (see Services> CURF Microdata> Accessing CURF Microdata).
+More information about accessing the CURFs and using the RADL is available from the About CURF Microdata page on the ABS website.

 This chapter contains important directions for use of the 2008 NATSISS CURFs, which must be adhered to, in order to maintain the confidentiality of survey respondents as agreed to in the Deed of Undertaking.
 It also provides important information to consider when specifying output from the CURF files and to aid interpretation of the content.
 Where relevant, references to information contained in other chapters of the Users' Guide have been included.

 USING THE CURF MICRODATA